Caramelized Apples

 Melt the butter in a nonstick skillet over medium-high heat.
 Let it bubble up.

 Add the finely diced, peeled apples.
-Cook until softened, about 5-6 minutes.
+Cook until softened and tender, about 5-6 minutes.
+Give them a stir every so often.

 Add the brown sugar and spices.
 Cook for a few more minutes, letting the caramel sauce thicken and become gooey.